Description

 Water after becoming established: Once or twice a month.

-Prune: After flowering, to develop tree form or maintain
+Prune: After flowering, prune to develop a tree form or to maintain a rounded shape.

 Litter: Flowers and seeds.